Willy Adames Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in MLB.
+- The 8.1 strikeouts per nine innings compiled by the Tigers pitching staff ranks 25th in MLB.

-- The Tigers have a 4.73 team ERA that ranks 22nd among all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA across all league pitching staffs (4.65).

-- Tigers pitchers combine to rank 23rd in baseball in home runs given up (31 total, 1.5 per game).
+- Tigers pitchers combine to give up 32 total home runs at a clip of 1.5 per game (to rank 23rd in baseball).

-- Turnbull makes the start for the Tigers, his fifth of the season.
-He is 1-3 with a 7.85 ERA and 13 strikeouts in 18 1/3 innings pitched.
+- The Tigers will look to Lorenzen (0-0) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.